 Welcome to the webpage of the Learning Community.
 We are an international, online community of circa 100 scientists, policymakers and practitioners who share an interest in learning for sustainable development.
 This community was set up following three sessions on learning at the International Sustainability Conference 2016.
 Its aim is to enhance the learning capacity of those who examine or seek to stimulate or organize learning processes.
 It brings together people working on learning in transitions and those working on social learning in natural resources management.
 By connecting these usually rather seperate communities, we hope to create synergies and to identify and address cross-cutting questions.
-You can join our community by subscribing to “thelearningcommunity” google groups.
+We are active organizing sessions at relevant conferences and webinars.
+We share news and information via a mailing list (google group).
+You can join our community by subscribing to “thelearningcommunity” google group.

 Upcoming and previously organized webinar(s)

 - For the 2nd webinar “How a Social Learning Approach can Support the Design and Implementation of Interventions will take place”, which took place Tuesday the 27th of June 2017, 14:30-16:00 CEST (GMT +2), the presentations, synthesis report and audio-visual recording are posted here.

 - For the 1st webinar Conceptualization and measurement of learning (16th of November 2016, co-organized with TIAS, hosted on Adobe Connect) webinar presentations and a synthesis report are posted here.
 The report contains a reference to the recording.